eecs-330/winter2020/pages/_assignments/hw6.md

 ### Setup

-For reasons that will be explained below, the interfaces that you will be working on for this part will be displayed via *server-side rendering*.
+For reasons that will be explained below, the interface that you will be working with for this part will be displayed via *server-side rendering*.
 This means that, instead of directly opening the HTML file, you will instead run a server that will render your HTML in the browser.

 - First, download the project files here: <a class="hw" href="{{site.baseurl}}/{{page.files}}">download hw06.zip<i class="fasfa-link"></i></a>
 - Install [Node.js][Node] on your machine.